How to do shallow depth of field with dslr camera

 • Consider the rule of thirds when composing your shots to create a balanced and visually pleasing image.

-See also How to choose a better dslr camera
+See also How to use dslr camera to see galaxy

 By exploring various composition techniques, you can take your shallow depth of field photography to the next level and capture truly captivating images.